AbelBekele/10-Academy-Week-0/README.md

-# Welcome to Week-0 Task-2 of 10 Academy's intensive training program!
+# Welcome to Week-0 Task-4 of 10 Academy's intensive training program!

 ## Overview

-This repository combines Data Science and ML Engineering tasks, covering MLOps, analysis pipelines, and ML engineering.
-In Data Science, explore MLOps components, analysis pipelines, time series analysis, and message classification.
-On the ML Engineering side, delve into feature stores, model versioning, monitoring, CI implementation, Dockerization, and Python package building.
-KPIs include mastering Software Engineering and MLOps concepts.
-We will be summarizing MLOps, answering time-related questions, building ML models, and versioning with MLFlow.
-Contribute and enhance our Data Science and ML Engineering—happy coding!
+This repository seamlessly merges Data Science and ML Engineering, featuring MLOps, analysis pipelines, and frontend-backend integration.
+Explore time series analysis, message classification, feature stores, and more.
+Master Software Engineering and MLOps concepts while building ML models with React and Tailwind CSS on the frontend, and Flask on the backend.
+Contribute to this dynamic blend of technologies—happy coding!
 ## Table of Contents

 - [Project Title](#Welcome-to-Week-0-Task-2-of-10-Academy's-intensive-training-program!)